-So, you want to write for the Being Apptentive blog?
+Do you want to write for the Being Apptentive blog?

 Awesome!
 We love publishing guest posts from experts who provide unique, informative, and useful perspectives on all things mobile.
 To help you craft the best content for our audience, take a look at our post guidelines and style rules below.
-Once you're through, please email our editor, Ashley, at email@example.com to submit your outline or post for review.
+Once you're through, please email our editor, Anu, at firstname.lastname@example.org to submit your outline or post for review.
 Thanks for your submissions!

 - We only accept unique content and manually check all posts for duplicate content before publishing.